magv/ratracer/README.md

-  Read a list of output name patterns from a file, one pattern per line; keep all the outputs that match any of these pattern, and erase all the others.
+  Read a list of output name patterns from a file, one pattern per line; keep all the outputs that match any of these patterns, and erase all the others.

   The pattern syntax is simple: `*` stands for any sequence of characters, all other characters stand for